 Back to Home Page or Contents Page or Demonology or Index

-The name "Lucifer" to many is synonymous for Christian Devil since Lucifer is present throughout the Bible.
+The name "Lucifer" to many is synonymous for Christian Devil since it is present throughout the Bible.
 He is the Serpent in Genesis and the Dragon in Revelation.
 The name Lucifer itself originates from Isaiah 14:12 in the King James Version (KJV): How art thou fallen from heaven, 0 Lucifer, son of the morning! how art thou cut down to the ground, which didst weaken the nations!
-From the Hebrew Lucifer means "morning star" and from Latin, as used in the Catholic Latin Vulgate version, Lucifer means "light-bearer."
+From the Hebrew it means "morning star" and from Latin, as used in the Catholic Latin Vulgate version, it means "light-bearer."
 St. Jerome was not in error when attempting to parse the Hebrew hebel for lucifer because both terms refer to an astrological phenomenon, particularly the planet Venus, rendering it the morning star; later interpretations determined Lucifer a proper name.

 There is a legend that Lucifer means "light bringer," meaning a Morning Star god announcing daily birth of the sun.
 The Canaanites called him Shaher, the Hebrews Shaharit, "Morning Service," still commemorating him.
 His twin brother, Shalem, the Evening Star, announced the daily death of the sun, speaking to him a Word of Peace, shalom.
 These two may be identified as the heavenly twins of the Greeks, Castor and Pollux, born of Leda's world egg.
 They also played a prominent role in Persian sun worship as two torch-bearers, one with an ascendant torch, the other pointing downward.